 (3) transcripts from all undergraduate and graduate institutions attended, and (4) a letter of intent, in which the applicant can discuss his/her prior background and life experiences that could contribute to graduate coursework and research in sociology, personal reasons for pursuing graduate studies in sociology at Western Kentucky University, areas of interest in the discipline of sociology, one's viewpoint on the importance of sociology for the study of the social world, and future plans.

-The application deadline for fall semester admissions in June 15 and the deadline for spring semester admissions is November 15.
+The application deadline for fall semester admissions is June 15 and the deadline for spring semester admissions is November 15.
 To receive full consideration for assistantship funding, applications to the graduate program must be completed by March 15.

 Non-Degree Seeking Applicants

 Applicants may also decide to submit a "non-degree" seeking application.
 This option is available to prospective students who would like to complete up to 12 credit hours of coursework (4 classes) before formally applying to our graduate program.
 Non-degree seeking applicants must complete the online application, pay the application fee, and submit all undergraduate and graduate level transcripts.
 However, applicants do NOT need to submit official transcripts or GRE scores until they apply as a "degree seeking" student.
 Please remember - only 12 credit hours (4 classes) can be taken as a non- degree seeking student before students must formally apply to our graduate program.

 *If you have any questions or are interested in speaking with someone from the department about the MA in Sociology, visit the Sociology Department or contact Dr. Amy Krull, Associate Professor and Graduate Advisor, at email@example.com.

 Note: documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view,